gdscwm/Teachable-Machine/README.md

 # Load the labels (This is what classifies the images as either a cat or dog)
 class_names = open("labels.txt", "r").readlines()

-image_path = "/PetImages/Cat/1.jpg" #add the path of your image directory image = cv2.imread(image_path)
+image_path = "/PetImages/(Cat or Dog)/ImageNumber.jpg" #add the path of your image directory
+image = cv2.imread(image_path)
 ```